 1.🚢 Hire and onboard the teams

-Remote workforce grew 91% over the last 10 years.
-34% of the professionals are ready to take a 5% compensation cut, to be allowed to work remotely.
-Videos can make their process of hiring and onboarding easier.
+The remote workforce grew 91% over the last 10 years.
+Now, nearly 50% of professionals are ready to take a 5% compensation cut, to be allowed to work remotely.
+Their hiring and onboarding can also be remote.

-There are resources that allow HR specialists to pre-record interview questions and the candidate can answer them without ever leaving their homes all the while getting a personalized experience of communication with the HR department.
+Some resources allow HR specialists to pre-record interview questions.
+The candidate can answer them without ever leaving their homes, all the while getting a personalized experience of communication with the HR department.

 2.👀 Conduct wares and services demonstrations

-A third of customers get frustrated when they have to wait for an answer or a resolution.
-Video chat for customer service can help speed up the resolution process especially for hardware, DaaS and e-commerce.
+A third of customers get frustrated when forced to wait for an answer or a resolution.
+Video chat for customer service can help speed up the resolution process, especially for hardware, DaaS, and e-commerce.
 Using video, support teams can identify even the most difficult and technical issues quicker.
 The faster the issue is identified, the faster it can be resolved.

 3.📚 Develop and diversify the knowledge base